TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/itemsProvider.md

 ﻿####itemsProvider

-Defines item provider for grid.
+Defines an items provider for the grid.

-**Value:** JavaScript object that contains item provider functions.
+**Value:** JavaScript object that contains the items provider function.

 **Default value:** there isn't any default value.